+By "low value" currently means NOK 450.or less.
+This has been determined by the board of LMI.
+The value is calculated as market price, i.e. what it would have cost to buy the item (incl.
+VAT).
 The rules do not have any annual cap or further limits for distribution.
-Requirements for relevance and usefulness set clear limits for the distribution of such items.
+Requirements for relevance and usefulness set clear for relevance and usefulness set clear limits for the distribution of such items.
 The general prohibition on gifts in chapter 11, the Healthcare Professionals Act § 9 and Regulation on HCP's limitations to receive gifts should also be noted.
 Also pay attention to Circular I-13/2005 concerning the regulations on restrictions on healthcare professionals' right to receive gifts, commission, services or other benefits and the statements therein about the value of work-related gifts (see p.
 27).
 It is important that companies ensure that the combined value of information and educational material does not exceed what the authorities consider acceptable.